Washington City, Cinalia

 BEEP BEEP BEEP BEEP

-Sia groggily pressed the snooze button for the third time.
-A pillow is held to her chest as she rolled out of the comforting embrace of her bed.
-Her legs hit the floor first.
-Black pajama bottoms hung low on her hips and slipped underneath her feet as she dragged herself from the warm room.
+Sia pressed the snooze button for the third time.
+She groggily turned off her alarm and rolled out of bed.
+Her legs hit the floor first and she kept hold of her pillow as she rolled out of the comforting embrace of her bed.
+Her black pajama pants hung low on her hips and slipped under the back of her feet as she dragged herself from the warm room.
 “Noooooooo.”
-She groaned into the pillow.
+She groaned into her pillow and walked out of the room.

-She turned away from the sunlight that shined through thin, blue curtains, and dawdled into the dark bathroom.
-The light switch is flipped, but her eyes remained shut.
+She wobbled down the sunlit hall, her back turned away from the sunlight that shined through thin, blue curtains, and dawdled into the dark bathroom.
+Her hand slammed against the light switch, but her eyes remained shut.
 “Noooo,” she moaned as she set her pillow on the edge of the sink.
 Her hand blindly reached for a toothbrush and turned on the faucet.

-Sia’s hips knocked against the granite countertop and water rushed over the bristles of the toothbrush.
+Her hips knocked against the granite countertop and water rushed over the bristles of the toothbrush.
 “Hiss!”
-She wiggled her abused fingers in the air and turned the faucet off.
+She sucked in a breath as the hot water burnt her hand.
+She wiggled the abused fingers in the air and turned the faucet off.

-Sia rubbed at her eyes with the heel of her hand before wrenching them open.
+She rubbed at her eyes with the heel of her hand and wrenched her eyes open.
 Brown eyes glared into the mirror.
 It took a moment to adjust.
 She slid a finger under the slim blue strap of her tank top, placed it over her shoulder and glanced to the left of the mirror at the trip itinerary taped to the glass.
 Bold black letters stretched across the page and spelled out Cinalia to America, one-way ticket, and $1,500.

 “Almost there,” she grumbled.
 After rinsing her mouth, she dropped her toothbrush into the sink and tapped a damp finger to the itinerary before exiting the bathroom.

-A couple of steps down the dimly lit hall, was her father’s bedroom door.
+A couple of steps down the dimly lit hall, her father’s bedroom door appeared.
 She stared blankly at the shut door and ran a hand through her short hair.
 The excess water on her palms slicked black strands away from her forehead and against her scalp.

 The rest of the house was silent as she dragged her feet along the carpeted floor and squinted at the bottom of the staircase.
 Her shoulders sagged at the absence of a kitchen light or even a living room lamp being left on.
 Some sign that someone else had been within the house as she slumbered.
 Anything.